 The cluster of photovoltaic facilities has a EUR 143 million budget.
 Metka EGN already built the first of the two 15 MW units located in the northern part of the country and handed it over to PPC Renewables.
 GEK Terna won the contract for the other one while the start of the construction of the remaining 200 MW solar park is scheduled for later this year.

 PPC Renewables has a target for renewable energy capacity of 500 MW for end-2022.
-It is leaning on the partnership that it established this year with German RWE.
+It is leaning on the partnership that it is about to establish with German RWE.
 The joint venture plans to develop photovoltaic parks with a total capacity of up to 2 GW.

 In other news, PPC, also known as DEI in Greek, just started the procedure to outsource some of its financial, accounting and administrative activities.
 As for its decarbonization efforts, it conducted several rounds of voluntary layoffs with severance payments and other benefits.